 The relationship between child and mother, or other primary carer, who is the first provider of physical and emotional security and protection, is crucial to a child’s welfare.
 Without that protection, a child can be vulnerable to every abuse of power by state institutions, violent predators and profiteers.
 Every loving mother knows that.
 Yet that primary relationship is routinely dismissed and trampled on.
-Laws are often applied in ways that disregard or undervalue the significant harm caused to children by separating them from their mother and families.
+Laws are often applied in ways that disregard or underestimate the significant harm caused to children by separating them from their mother and families.
 This is despite much evidence from children, mothers and attachment experts that separation is deeply painful and has lifelong consequences.
 Social workers have told us that they get little or no training in considering such trauma, yet they are the ones who decide when the children should be removed.
 They treat separation as a hiccup in children’s lives.

 While poverty should entitle families to additional support it is instead often used to allege ‘neglect’.
 Coming to the attention of the authorities as being ‘in need’ can easily lead to a child protection order and the child being removed.

-Reports on your child and her/his relationship with you can be written on the basis of short assessment visits by professionals who think they know best and have been given the power to intervene in your family life.
+Reports on your child and her/his relationship with you can be written on the basis of short assessment visits by arrogant professionals who think they know best and have been given powers to intervene in your family life.
 Mothers often ask, ‘How can they after a 15 minutes conversation know better than me about my child and me?’
 They can’t.
 But their recommendations carry great weight in court.

-Mothers often complain about social services and CAFCASS reports being ‘full of lies’ and inaccuracies, about social workers who are ’hostile from the beginning’ or who are ‘nice’ only to elicit information and responses from you that they will then use against you in court.
+Mothers often complain about social services and CAFCASS reports being ‘full of lies’ and ‘inaccuracies’, and about social workers who are ’hostile from the beginning’ or who are ‘nice’ only to elicit information and responses from you that they will then use against you in court.
 Sadly, we have seen many judges rubber stamp outrageous recommendations from social services and CAFCASS.
 So, don’t assume that the authorities will be ‘understanding’ or ‘on your side’.They are often more concerned with keeping their jobs and exercising power over you than with the welfare of your child.

-Bias against single mothers and working class families is common – in poorest communities 45% of children are referred to social services before they are five.
-In many areas, low income families are also families of colour and/or immigrants, and racism is likely to play its part.
-We see time and again that if you are disabled, have learning difficulties, are young or have been in care as a child you are more likely to have your children taken from you than to get the support you are entitled to.
+Bias, especially against single mothers and working-class families, is common – poorest communities are 10 times more likely to be under scrutiny with 45% of children referred to social services before they are five.
+In many areas, low-income families are also families of colour and/or immigrant, and racism is likely to play its part.
+We see time and again that if you are disabled, have learning difficulties, are young or have been ‘in care’ as a child you are more likely to have your children taken from you than to get the support you are entitled to.

 We have questioned many social workers and CAFCASS child guardians about decisions which were blatantly unjust and asked why?
 Every time we are told that local authorities are guided by the fear of another Victoria Climbie or Baby P tragedy occurring.
 Why should thousands of innocent families pay for the negligence of local authorities in these terrible cases?
 Why should children who are loved and cared for be removed because local authorities did not remove those who were being tortured and ultimately killed?
 It is a poor excuse and an attempt to justify the most harmful abuse of power.